 - Microwave your food in glass or ceramic containers rather than plastic to avoid leeching of chemicals into the food.

 - Reduce the number of household cleaning products that you use.
 Look for the biodegradable alternatives widely available in health food stores.
-Use non-toxic cleaning products, such as baking soda, that are already in your home.
+There are so many clever uses for baking soda, use non-toxic cleaning products, such as baking soda, that are already in your home.
 Many companies that sell environmentally-friendly cleaning products have great cleaning tips on their websites.

 - Reduce the number of personal care products and cosmetics that you use.
 These products may contain harmful chemicals.
 You can also look for products that contain non-toxic alternatives.
 However, be aware that the term “organic” is not regulated on non-food items and “natural” doesn’t always indicate a better product.
 Read the labels and see how many ingredients you